 - Add Desired Mix-in: Add nuts or dried fruit or both, and manually mix until the nuts are evenly distributed throughout the batter.
 Using a spatula, give the mixture a final stir to be sure that everything is incorporated from the bottom of the bowl and well blended.
 The dough will be really sticky.

 - Shape into log shape: Generously flour your working area, as well as you hands then transfer the cookie dough onto your working area.
 Shape the dough into a 7 x 3-inch log (or to your desired size).
-If making a big batch, do this for both logs.
 Transfer the log into a baking sheet lined with parchment paper.